YOU CAN DONATE RIGHT HERE !! WE APPRECIATE YOUR SUPPORT.

 Susie provides a valuable full time presence and continuity for SGAK's goals.

-Although our mission is to spay and neuter animals on Union Island, our SGAK facility has evolved significantly over the past five years into a shelter, rescue and re-homing operation.
+Although our mission is to spay and neuter animals on Union Island, our SGAK facility has evolved significantly over the past decade into a shelter, rescue and re-homing operation.
 As a shelter/rescue centre, we provide food, vaccinations, de-worming, skin disease treatments, tick and flea treatments and treat wounds, and broken bones.
 The abandoned puppies are all treated and neutered before being re-homed.

 We actively seek safe environments in which to place the homeless.